-G. Mulching Seeded Areas - Mulch shall be applied to all seeded areas immediately after seeding.
+G. Mulching Seeded Areas - Mulch shall be applied to all seeded areas immediately after seeding. i.
 If grading is completed outside of the seeding season, mulch along shall be applied as prescribed in this section and maintained until the seeding season returns and seeding can be performed in ii.
 When straw mulch is used, it shall be spread over all seeded areas at the rate of 2 tons/acre.
-Mulch shall be applied to a uniform loose depth of between 1" and 2".
+Mulch shall be applied to a uniform loose depth of between 1° and 2°.
 Mulch applied shall achieve a uniform distribution and depth so that the soil surface is not exposed.
-If a mulch anchoring tool is to be used the rate should be increased to 2.5 tons/acre. iii.
+If a mulch anchoring tool is to be used, the rate should be increased to 2.5 tons/acre.

+iii.
 Wood cellulose fiber used as a mulch shall be applied at a net dry weight of 1,500 lbs. per acre.
-The wood cellulose fiber shall be mixed with water, and the mixture shall contain a maximum of 50 lbs of wood cellulose fiber per 100 gallons of water.
+The wood cellulose fiber shall be mixed with water, and the mixture shall contain a maximum of 50 lbs. of wood cellulose fiber per 100 gallons of water.
 Securing Straw Mulch (Mulch Anchoring): Mulch anchoring shall be performed immediately following mulch application to minimize loss by wind or water.
-This may be done by one of the following methods (listed by preference), depending upon size of area and erosion hazard: i.
+This may be done by one of the following methods (listed by preference), depending upon size of area and erosion hazard:

+i.
 A mulch anchoring tool is a tractor drawn implement designed to punch and anchor mulch into the soil surface a minimum of two (2) inches.
 This practice is most effective on large areas, but is limited to flatter slopes where equipment can operate safely.
-It used on sloping land, this practice should be used on the contour if possible. ii.
+If used on sloping land, this practice should be used on the contour if possible. ii.
 Wood cellulose fiber may be used for anchoring straw.
 The fiber binder shall be applied at a net dry weight of 750 pounds/acre.
 The wood cellulose fiber shall be mixed with water and the mixture shall contain a maximum of 50 pounds of wood cellulose fiber per 100 gallons iii.
 Application of liquid binders should be heavier at the edges where wind catches mulch, such as in valleys and crest of banks.
 The remainder of area should be appear uniform after binder application.
-Synthetic binders - such as Acrylic DLR (Agro-Tack), DCA-70 Petroset, Terra Tax II, Terra Tack AR or other approved equal may be used at rates recommended by the manufacturer to anchor mulch.
+Synthetic binders - such as Acrylic DLR (Agro-Tack), DCA-70 Petroset, Terra Tax mendations.
+Netting is usually available in rolls 4' to 15' feet wide and 300 to 3,000 feet long.
+Incremental Stabilization - Cut Slopes i.
+All cuts slopes shall be dressed, prepared, seeded and mulched as the work progresses.
+Slopes shall be excavated and stabilized in equal increments not to exceed 15'.